Residence permit: Applying for other family members to join Germans

 Processing time

-The processing time may vary depending on the workload of the immigration office.
+Processing times may vary depending on the workload of the Foreigners’ Registration Office.

-It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.
+It takes about 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.

 Responsible body